Skip to main content

 Import preset

-- Click the IMPORT button on the "Preset" page.
+• Click the Import button on the "Preset List" page.

-If the preset fails to import, an error message will appear: "Error occurred during import".
+If the preset fails to import, an error message will appear.

 Preset card details

-- Creation and Modification Details: It shows the audit details of a preset card.
-This section provides basic information about the preset's creation and modification history.
-The explanation is provided below:
+• Preset Info: It displays the audit details of a preset card.
+This section provides basic information about the preset.
+The information is provided below:

 FAQs / Troubleshooting